Center City Commuter Connection

 The Center City Commuter Connection (CCCC), commonly referred to as "the commuter tunnel", is a passenger railroad tunnel in Center City Philadelphia, Pennsylvania.
-The tunnel was built to connect the stub ends of the two separate regional commuter rail systems, which were originally operated by Pennsylvania Railroad and the Reading Company, two rival rail companies.
-This connection was the first of its kind in the United States, enabling through-running of commuter trains and eliminating capacity limitations and operational difficulties imposed by stub-end terminal designs.
-The concept continues to inform advocacy for similar projects in other U.S. cities, such as Boston's proposed North–South Rail Link and through-running at New York's Penn Station.
+The tunnel was built to connect the stub ends of the two separate regional commuter rail systems, which were originally operated by the Pennsylvania Railroad and the Reading Company, two rival rail companies.

 All of the SEPTA Regional Rail lines except for the Cynwyd Line pass completely through the four-track tunnel, which contains two underground stations, Suburban Station and Jefferson Station, and the above-ground upper-level concourse for the east–west commuter lines serving 30th Street Station.
-The tunnel was elected the Outstanding Civil Engineering Achievement for 1985 by the American Society of Civil Engineers.